joePichardo/shopifyApp-scheduleChanges/README.md

     - Make all the calls async to prevent await for every deployment

 - Throwing errors breaks app, return with error message

+- Add disclaimer that the app overwrites every and all settings when an update occurs

+- Return schedules by date descending